-When to Stop Pacifier Use
+When to Take Away a Pacifier

 The easiest time to wean the pacifier is around 6 or 7 months of age.
 You can reduce pacifier use from many times a day to nothing, in less than a week.

-The American Academy of Pediatrics and the American Academy of Family Physicians recommend limiting or stopping paci use around 6 months to avoid an increased risk of ear infections, especially if your child is prone to them.
+The American Academy of Pediatrics and the American Academy of Family Physicians recommend limiting or stopping pacifier use around 6 months to avoid an increased risk of ear infections, especially if your child is prone to them.
 But, there is no hard and fast rule.
 Pacifiers can be very helpful in relieving stress, in situations like starting daycare or traveling to a new place.

 Most children are emotionally ready to wean off the pacifier by 2-4 years.
 So, you might want to start planting the seed in your tot's mind that the day to say goodbye is coming.
 From time to time, you might say something like, “When kids turn 3, the pacifier fairy flies away with old pacis and brings back new toys!
 I wonder what she’ll bring you!”

 If you’re tired of picking up the binky your tot keeps tossing out of the crib, or if he’s getting ear infections (from the pacifier), or if you’re just ready to wean it, here’s how to do the job.